Facebook campaign wins German boy soccer gravestone

 But the Church of Maria Heimsuchung in Dortmund refused to erect a stone engraved with the club's logo and a soccer ball on top, arguing that it did not conform to rules which ban non-Christian inscriptions and images.

-Soccer fans from Dortmund and other prominent German clubs took to the Internet and bombarded a Facebook page "The Last Wish of Jens Pascal" with messages expressing anger and disbelief at the church.
+Soccer fans from Dortmund and other prominent German clubs including Bayern Munich and Schalke took to the Internet and bombarded a Facebook page "The Last Wish of Jens Pascal" with messages expressing anger and disbelief at the church.

 "It is outrageous," read one.
 "I ask the Church not to be led by regulations, show us your heart!" said another.